25prabhu10/notes/docs/Languages/C-Sharp/ASP_NET/Deployment.md

 `Web.config` file is generated when application is published:

 - It is not used for the application configuration (as it was in ASP.NET Framework), `appsettings.json` is used now
-- IIS still needs `Web.config`, even if ASP.NET Core isn't using it.
+- IIS still needs `Web.config`, even if ASP.NET Core isn't using it
 - Configures the ASP.NET Core module (reverse proxy)
 - Is automatically created for you by `dotnet publish` or Visual Studio
 - Must be in the application root folder